-Each foundational standard completes the stem "Students will..."
+Each foundational standard completes the stem "Students will ... "

-Foundational Standards

-1. Incorporate safety procedures in handling, operating, and maintaining tools and machinery; handling materials; utilizing personal protective equipment; maintaining a safe work area; and handling hazardous materials and forces.
+Foundational Standards 1.
+Incorporate safety procedures in handling, operating, and maintaining tools and machinery; handling materials; utilizing personal protective equipment; maintaining a safe work area; and handling hazardous materials and forces.

-- 2. Demonstrate effective workplace and employability skills, including communication, awareness of diversity, positive work ethic, problem-solving, time management, and teamwork. - 3.
-Explore the range of careers available in the field and investigate their educational requirements, and demonstrate job-seeking skills including resume-writing and interviewing. - 4.
-Advocate and practice safe, legal, responsible, and ethical use of information and technology tools specific to the industry pathway. - 5.
-Participate in a Career and Technical Student Organization (CTSO) to increase knowledge and skills and to enhance leadership and teamwork. - 6.
-Participate in a work-based learning continuum.
+2. Demonstra te effective workplace and employability skills, including communication, awareness of diversity, r ositive work etine, problem-sorving, time management, and teamwork.
+3. Explore th demonstra e range of careers available in the field and investigate their educational requirements, and e job-seeking skills including resume-writing and interviewing.
+4. Advocate a to the indu nd practice safe, legal, responsible, and ethical use of information and technology tools specific stry pathway.
+5. Participate enhance le in a Career and Technical Student Organization (CTSO) to increase knowledge and skills and to adership and teamwork.
+6. Participate in a work-based learning continuum.